CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

       science (*lecture*)
     - Brief overview of `CyVerse <http://www.cyverse.org>`_
       (publicly funded infrastructure project)
-      and learn how it is being adopted internationality (CyVerse UK, CyVerse Austria, CyVerse Australia ), how they can make free use of it, and how these and other technologies are relevant to European bioinformatics and infrastructure projects (e.g. `ELIXIR <https://elixir-europe.org/>`_ and `EOSC <https://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud>`_).
+      and how it is being adopted internationality (CyVerse UK/Austria/Australia), how you can make free use of it, and how these and other technologies are relevant to European bioinformatics and infrastructure projects (e.g. `ELIXIR <https://elixir-europe.org/>`_ and `EOSC <https://ec.europa.eu/research/openscience/index.cfm?pg=open-science-cloud>`_).
       We will also introduce common tools and related vocabulary for computing in life science research.
   * - 14:30